secretstartups/handbook/culture/all-remote/interviews/index.html.md

 "_When audio quality is high (vs low), people judge the content as better and more important.
 They also judge the speaker as more intelligent, competent, and likable.
 Messages that are difficult to process are less compelling._" This [research](https://tips.ariyh.com/p/good-sound-quality-smarter), conducted by Norbert Schwarz at the University of Southern California, reinforces the importance of investing in equipment and atmosphere to generate the highest-fidelity audio in a remote setting.

-When possible, avoid using the inbuilt microphone of a laptop, phone, or desktop monitor when communicating.
+When possible, avoid doing a job interview in a room with other people or in a place with heavy background noise.
+If you have a pair of Bluetooth or wired earbuds with an in-line microphone (like the ones commonly included with most smartphones), use those instead of the built-in microphone of a laptop, phone, or desktop monitorg.
 These microphones tend to be of low quality, and do little to stop background noise.

-At the very least, utilize a pair of Bluetooth or wired earbuds with an in-line microphone.
-These are commonly included with most smartphones.

 ### Reliable internet

-You can have great technology, but if you fail to connect or stay connected during your interview you risk giving a poor first impression.
+You can have great technology, but if you fail to connect or stay connected during your interview, it can make it difficult to have a productive conversation.
 Be sure to reset, check, and test your internet connection especially prior to an interview.

+If you have challenges with connectivity in your home office, consider asking your interviewer or recruiter whether the company offers [interview accommodations](https://about.gitlab.com/handbook/hiring/interviewing/#adjustments-to-our-interview-process) such as reimbursing the cost to rent a private office or call booth for the interview.

 ## How do you conduct a remote interview?
 Conducting a remote interview is all about preparation, and most importantly, setting expectations for the person being interviewed.
 You also have technical considerations to make since the person joining the video/conference call is using a different setup than you, or they may not have interviewed remotely before.
 Be clear about how to join the interview and the technical requirements.
 Make sure the process and/or email templates are documented internally so that others can communicate this process to future interviewees.